-This reserve is held by Council for recreation purposes.
+This reserve is held by Council for recreation purposes and classified in 2024.

 • Self-contained overnight camping requires monitoring.

 - 1. Protect the natural values of the adjacent river through appropriate management of the land. - 2.
 Permit self-contained camping in the designated area, subject to site rules, relevant bylaws and legislation.